How to Stop a Bank Levy in California

 What is a bank levy?

-A bank levy is a legal action that allows a creditor—including the IRS or FTB—to freeze and seize funds from your bank account to satisfy an unpaid debt.
-You may have as little as 10 days before the funds are withdrawn.
+A bank levy is a legal action where the IRS or California FTB seizes funds directly from your bank account to satisfy a tax debt.

-How do I know if a bank levy is coming?
+How can I release a bank levy after it starts?

 📣 About the Author